svyatik/in-recorder/README.md

 # in-recorder
-Just small screen recorder with server uploads
+Just small screen recorder that uploads video to server